johanbove/johanbove.github.io/_posts/2015-04-26-project-stepstone.markdown

 During my time at StepStone I had the pleasure to work together with colleagues from Poland, Germany, Holland, France, Sweden, Denmark and Norway and I worked mostly in Brussels where I learned to speak some French.

+StepStone also allowed me to move to Germany, which I am still very grateful for.

 ## What I learned

 - Building semantically correct XHTML pages to optimize for maintainability, performance and search engine optimization.